nebulaeonline/microauthd/README.md

 ## microauthd Status Updates

+2025-06-19

+So the cli tool `mad` is now in a pretty good state, but it is **slow**.
+And not just a little slow, but *really* slow.
+That is fine for the time being, because it is a cli bootstrapping tool mostly, it is not expected that heavy scripting will be done using it.
+I figure most people will code against the JSON HTTP APIs directly, and those are plenty fast.
+I just wanted to give people a heads up that the CLI is not fast.
+Know that it is not microauthd itself.

 2025-06-18

 ~~Things are a bit in flux at the moment.
 Some things are broken.~~ Token introspection and token revocation should be solid again.